 3.8 Department Discussion and Confidentiality Issues

-The candidate’s work and information to be included in the promotion papers should be read carefully and objectively prior to the formal vote by every faculty member voting on the candidate.
+The candidate’s work and information to be included in the promotion papers should be read carefully and objectively prior to the formal vote by every faculty member eligible to discuss and vote on the file.
 The evaluation committee will then present its recommendations for discussion and consideration by the department's faculty.
 To underscore Stanford's policy of vigorously protecting the sources of information contained in third-party evaluation, department chairs are required to read the following statement to their faculty before every discussion of an individual's appointment or promotion:

 "The entire promotion proceedings during which specific individuals are discussed are to be held in strict confidence by all participants.
 The University takes extensive measures to protect the privacy of the candidate by preserving the confidentiality of the information it receives regarding the candidate.
 Similarly, it is Stanford’s policy to protect vigorously the sources of information and evaluations used in these proceedings.
 The opinions expressed by the school or department faculty or by internal or external referees shall not be discussed with the candidate or with other parties.
 The chair of the department or his/her designee shall convey whatever information needs to be transmitted to the candidate.
 A breach of confidence by a participant in an appointment and promotion matter may be considered to be a serious violation of professional ethics."